paxperscientiam/http-byob/readme.md

-# DISCLAIMER: THINGS ARE CHANGING
+# DISCLAIMER: THIS SCRIPT IS EXPERIMENTAL.
+YOU USE IT AT YOUR OWN PERIL.

 Testing
 Assuming you clone repo into your HOME folder ...